 The Governors and staff feel that punctuality is very important.
 Children who are late cause disruption to the staff and other children in the class, more importantly it is embarrassing for the child and is disruptive to their education.
 Once the school gates have been closed and the school bell has rung at 8.45am the children are deemed late.
-Pupils/Parents must then report to the Reception Office to sign their child in using the computerised InVentry system which automatically feeds into our SIMS register system.
+Pupils/Parents must then report to the Reception Office to sign their child in using the computerised InVentry system.